Texas Oilfield Accidents: Why San Antonio is a High Volume City for Oilfield Accidents

 On the federal level, the Occupational Safety and Health Administration (OSHA) has dozens of publications on recommendations and requirements for oilfield job sites.
 Annually, guides for protecting individual workers, as well as guides for executing tasks in the field safely and effectively, are updated and distributed with goals of continuously improving safety, and avoiding the tragic injury and death we have come to expect from work in this field.

-After Oilfield Accidents – Thompson Law is Here for You
+After Texas Oilfield Accidents: Thompson Law is Here for You

-Being hurt on the job in an oilfield, rig or drilling accident is no small matter.
+Being hurt in Texas oilfield accidents is no small matter.
 The exposure to toxicity, dangerous heat, heavy machinery and more can truly leave lasting physical and emotional damage and may continue causing harm with delayed onset injuries long after the time on the job.
-After suffering pain, trauma, perhaps even the loss of a loved one in a drilling accident, the last thing you need is to deal with red tape and insurance companies.
+After suffering pain, trauma, perhaps even the loss of a loved one in one of the Texas oilfield accidents, the last thing you need is to deal with red tape and insurance companies.

-Let Thompson Law do the heavy lifting for you.
+Let our oil and gas plant and refinery accident lawyers do the heavy lifting for you.
 With over $1.8 billion won for our clients, we have the skills, experience, and tenacity to take on the oil firms and their teams of lawyers and insurance carriers.
 Call the 4’s to get the help you need after a serious personal injury event.
-Ryan “The Lion” Thompson is here to fight for you!

-The State of Texas has a statute of limitations of two (2) years for personal injury cases, so if you have been injured in an oilfield accident in the San Antonio area, Texas in general, or beyond, consult with an experienced personal injury attorney.
+The State of Texas has a statute of limitations of two (2) years for personal injury cases, so if you have been injured in a Texas oilfield accident, consult with our experienced personal injury attorneys.
 The sooner you know your options, the sooner you are on the path to recovery and your deserved compensation.
-Call the Fours right away for assistance with your injury and claim: (214) 444-4444, (817) 444-4444, (972) 444-4444, or (469) 444-4444.
-Wherever you are in DFW, just dial 444-4444.
-THE FOURS are here 4 you!

 Recent Post